What Causes Glaucoma?

 To understand what causes glaucoma, you first must know something about the human eye's anatomy and how intraocular fluid moves through the eye:

-- The aqueous escapes from the eye through a drainage structure known as the filtration angle, which is the angle formed inside the anterior chamber between the iris and the peripheral cornea.
+The aqueous exits the eye through a structure known as the drainage angle, which is the angle formed inside the anterior chamber between the iris and the peripheral cornea.

-Anatomically, the eye's filtration angle is referred to as being either "open" or "closed" (narrow).
+Anatomically, the eye's drainage angle is referred to as being either "open" or "closed" (narrow).
 The narrower the angle, the more difficult it is for the aqueous to flow through it.

 An open angle also can hinder the outflow of aqueous, if structural damage exists within the ocular tissues of the angle itself.